elsiehupp/wikiteam/USAGE.md

 ## `Uploader`

-`uploader` is a way to upload a set of already-generated wiki dumps to the Internet Archive with a single invocation.
+The script `uploader` is a way to upload a set of already-generated wiki dumps to the Internet Archive with a single invocation.

 Usage: